dainyl/fabric-client-wrapper/DOCUMENTATION.md

 -   `userClient` **[UserClient](#userclient)** The UserClient representing the user setting up the channel
 -   `channelOrChannelOpts` **(Channel | FcwChannelOpts)** Either the channel object you wish to use or the arguments to create a new channel
--   `silenceAlreadyCreatedErrors` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Option to swallow errors about channel being already created/joined or chaincode being installed/instantiated
+-   `swallowAlreadyCreatedErrors` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Option to swallow errors about channel being already created/joined or chaincode being installed/instantiated

 ### withCreateChannel